robertkeizer/startup-website-grabber/README.md

 } );
 ```

-**Example**: Use an alternative limit on the maximum number of results returned.
+**Example**: Use an alternative limit on the maximum number of results returned from a specific provider.
 ```js
 const StartupWebsiteGrabber = require( "startup-website-grabber" );
 new StartupWebsiteGrabber( function( err, inst ){